 Cost of Solar Panels

-How much solar panels cost is dependent on a number of factors including the type of panels purchased, challenges with the installation process, whether you purchase any add-ons, and any grant funding available.
+How much solar panels cost depends on a number of factors including the type of panels purchased, challenges with the installation process, whether you purchase any add-ons, and any grant funding available.

 Solar PV technology has come along way in recent years, with the cost of solar panels falling dramatically in the past decade as investment in the sector has skyrocketed.